wences-sanchez/Knowledge-Base/pages/Introduction to Computation and Programming Using Python (highlights).md

 - ![](https://m.media-amazon.com/images/I/710JwUhWSVL._SY160.jpg)
 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- A computer does two things, and two things only: it performs calculations and it remembers the results of those calculations. #space
+	- A computer does two things, and two things only: it performs calculations and it remembers the results of those calculations. #ñspace
 		- ([Location 473](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=473))
 		- #[[blue]]
 	- -
 	- -
-	- Imperative knowledge is “how to” knowledge, or recipes for deducing information. #space
+	- Imperative knowledge is “how to” knowledge, or recipes for deducing information. #ñspace
 		- ([Location 490](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=490))
 		- #[[blue]]
 	- -
 	- -
-	- an algorithm is a finite list of instructions describing a set of computations that when executed on a set of inputs will proceed through a sequence of well-defined states and eventually produce an output. #space
+	- an algorithm is a finite list of instructions describing a set of computations that when executed on a set of inputs will proceed through a sequence of well-defined states and eventually produce an output. #ñspace
 		- ([Location 518](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=518))
 		- #[[pink]]
 	- -
 	- -
-	- The Church-Turing thesis states that if a function is computable, a Turing Machine can be programmed to compute it. #space
+	- The Church-Turing thesis states that if a function is computable, a Turing Machine can be programmed to compute it. #ñspace
 		- ([Location 559](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=559))
 	- -
 	- -